LaphazeMC/CovidRadius/README.md

 # Stack :

-OpenStreetMap/Leaflet/TailwindCSS/
+OpenStreetMap/Leaflet/TailwindCSS

+# Build :

+There is nothing to do, only copy/paste to your Web server and it will work like a charm Note : Please change API key if possible

 # Distribution :

-If you want to use this app, please respect the APACHE LICENCE 2.0 that can summarized like this :
+If you want to use this app, please respect the APACHE LICENCE 2.0 that can be summarized like this :
 - You must have the CovidRadius logo with a link to the initial covidradius app (https://covidradius.info)
 - You must leave credits in the footer
 - You must leave the link to this github